-We believe responsible corporate governance and social responsibility is important for the long-term sustainability of the business and recognize the importance of environmental stewardship in our operations while serving our customers and growing our business.
-In 2022, we adopted an Environmental Responsibility Policy, a Vendor Code of Conduct, and a Responsible Marketing Policy.
-These policies are intended to define, promote and support continuous review and enhancements of sustainable practices throughout all phases of the homebuilding cycle, which we believe will help address climate change and biodiversity concerns.
-Also during 2022, we issued our inaugural Task Force on Climate-Related Financial Disclosures ("TCFD") report and joined approximately 3,900 other institutions to become an official TCFD supporter.
-We take pride in being an organization driven by ethics and living by our core values and our promise to deliver a Life.Built.Better.® We promote the long-term interests of stakeholders and customers and focus on the transparency and accountability of Meritage's Board of Directors, executive management, our employees and trade partners.
-More information regarding these topics can be found on our website and within publicly filed reports, including our environmental, social, and governance ("ESG") report which is located within the Investor Relations area of our website.
-The ESG report and other information on our website is not incorporated by reference into this Annual Report on Form 10-K.
+We believe transparent corporate governance and social responsibility are important for the long-term sustainability of the business.
+Our Environmental Responsibility Policy, Code of Ethics, Vendor Code of Conduct, and Responsible Marketing Policy, collectively, are intended to define, promote and support sustainable practices throughout all phases of the homebuilding cycle.
+We take pride in being an organization driven by ethics and living by our core values and our promise to deliver a Life.Built.Better.® We promote the long-term interests of our stakeholders and customers and focus on the transparency and accountability of Meritage's Board of Directors, executive management, our employees and trade partners.
+In addition to becoming certified as a Great Place to Work® in 2023, we also received various national and regional awards in recognition of our corporate stewardship, including: